Content from Introduction to OpenRefine

 3. By selecting an earlier step in the list, you can roll the dataset back to exactly how it looked at that moment.

 This is like having a time machine for your dataset: you can test transformations freely without the fear of making permanent mistakes.
 And if you change your mind, you can always jump back to any earlier state.
+When cleaning messy data, we rarely get everything right on the first try.

 Example: After splitting the ArtistBio column into multiple parts, you might notice that the country information was separated cleanly, but the century data became fragmented and less useful.
 Using Undo/Redo, you can jump back to the step before the split and try a different approach.